 We both have a ton of emotions running through us as this trip becomes a reality.

-Sad: Sad to be apart for the longest stretch of our marriage.
-We really are inseparable.
+Sad: Sad to be apart for the longest stretch of our marriage. – We are kind of inseparable.

 Happy: Happy because we know for sure that this time will be an awesome experience in so many ways.
 Lori’s journey in Mibu, Madang and Papua New Guinea, and mine here with the kids.